 - 1.3.1.
-To provide a service to infants, children, young people, their families and carers that is non-discriminatory and responsive to their emotional needs.
+To provide a service to infants, children, young people, their families and carers that is nondiscriminatory and responsive to their emotional needs.
 The aim of treatment is to promote the resolution of internal conflicts, resulting in enhanced self-understanding, a better ability to relate to the world, a sturdier sense of self-worth and resilience to face new developmental challenges. - 1.3.2.
 The Child and Adolescent Psychoanalytic Psychotherapist will work respectfully with all colleagues, and ensure that the child's best interests are kept firmly in mind through liaison, training and consultation.
 Child psychotherapists work within multi-disciplinary teams and as members of inter-agency, professional networks.
 Participating in outcome monitoring and research projects is also an integral part of the work of a Child and Adolescent Psychoanalytic Psychotherapist.

-1.4.
+I.4.
 Terminology

-1.4.1.
+- 1.4.1.
 In these standards we refer to Child and Adolescent Psychoanalytic Psychotherapists.
 In so doing we are referring to therapists trained in psychoanalytic psychotherapy for parent/infant dyads, children, adolescents, parents and families.
 The professional role has been developed in the UK since the inception of the Association of Child Psychotherapists (ACP) in 1949 and has been commissioned by the NHS for the last 40 years.
-From 2014 the ACP has been regulated by the Professional Standards Authority, and manages the ACP Register of members and the accreditation of Training Schools in accordance with their high standards for the protection of the public.

-1.4.2.
-Since the mid-1970s, when child and adolescent psychoanalytic psychotherapists were recognised as core members of Child and Adolescent Mental Health Services (CAMHS - increasingly now called Children and Young Peoples Mental Health services (CYPMHs)), the Department of Health has recognised the ACP as the regulatory body for the profession and the historic title Child Psychotherapy has been used to define grades, pay scales and the commissioning of training.
+From 2014 the ACP has been regulated by the Professional Standards Authority, and manages the ACP Register of members and the accreditation of Training Schools in accordance with their high standards for the protection of the public. - 1.4.2.
+Since the mid-1970s, when child and adolescent psychoanalytic Psychotherapists were recognised as core members of Child and Adolescent Mental Health Services (CAMHS increasingly now called Children and Young Peoples Mental Health services (CYPMHs)), the Department of Health has recognised the ACP as the regulatory body for the profession and the historic title 'Child Psychotherapy' has been used to define grades, pay scales and the commissioning of training.
+Please note that the term Child and Adolescent Psychotherapy is used by the NHS and Health Education England.
 This title is in effect shorthand for Child and Adolescent Psychoanalytic Psychotherapist (or CAPPT) a term that more fully describes therapists with the specific training recognised by the ACP.
 The term CAPPT is used for the competence framework for qualified ACP-registered Child and Adolescent Psychoanalytic Psychotherapists to distinguish it from others with distinct and less intensive trainings also now using the title of 'Child Psychotherapist'.